 The District considers all highly liquid investments (including restricted assets) with an original maturity of three months or less when purchased to be cash equivalents.
 The District pools its cash resources for deposit purposes.
-Accordingly, the enterprise fund has access to its cash resources on demand.
+Accordingly, the enterprise funds have access to their cash resources on demand.
 All reported enterprise fund deposit balances are considered to be cash equivalents for the purpose of the Statement of Cash Flows.